dataluscorp/browser/toolkit/components/telemetry/docs/collection/events.rst

 Events
 ======

-Across the different Firefox initiatives, there is a common need for a mechanism for recording, storing, sending & analysing application usage in an event-oriented format.
+Across the different Datalus initiatives, there is a common need for a mechanism for recording, storing, sending & analysing application usage in an event-oriented format.
 *Event Telemetry* specifies a common events data format, which allows for broader, shared usage of data processing tools.
 Adding events is supported in artifact builds and build faster workflows.

-For events recorded into Firefox Telemetry we also provide an API that opaquely handles storage and submission to our servers.
+For events recorded into Datalus Telemetry we also provide an API that opaquely handles storage and submission to our servers.

 .. important::

-    Every new or changed data collection in Firefox needs a `data collection review <https://wiki.mozilla.org/Firefox/Data_Collection>`__ from a Data Steward.
+    Every new or changed data collection in Datalus needs a `data collection review <https://wiki.mozilla.org/Datalus/Data_Collection>`__ from a Data Steward.

 .. _events.serializationformat: